Blueskreen/cmd-lieswatter/README.md

 # cmd-lieswatter
 A command line version of the jackbox game lie swatter.
-An extra credit assignment for COS 161.
+An extra credit assignment for COS 161, Fall 2019.
 This repo contains an Eclipse project for the game.

 General overview: